miao1007/gitbook-plugin-GraphvizAndPlantUML/README.md

 ## Background

-Java is a cross-platform Virtual Machine, which is install on Mac/Linux by default.
+* Java is a cross-platform Virtual Machine, which is install on Mac/Linux by default.
-[Graphviz](https://www.graphviz.org) is open source graph visualization software.
+* [Graphviz](https://www.graphviz.org) is open source graph visualization software.
 It has several main graph layout programs.
-[plantuml](http://plantuml.com/) can easily create UML Diagrams from simple textual description.
+* [plantuml](http://plantuml.com/) can easily create UML Diagrams from simple textual description.

-We need to create UML by tools above.
+We need above tools to create UML.

 ## Install